-Talking about faith increases hospital patients' overall satisfactionJuly 13th, 2011 in Other /
+Talking about faith increases hospital patients' overall satisfactionJuly 13, 2011 in Medicine & Health / Other

 Hospitalized patients who had conversations about religion and spirituality with the healthcare team were the most satisfied with their overall care.
 However, 20 percent of patients who would have valued these discussions say their desires went unmet, according to a new study by Joshua Williams from the University of Chicago, USA, and his colleagues.
 Their work appears online in the Journal of General Internal Medicine.

 Religious and spiritual concerns are particularly prominent during times of illness, suffering and death.
 Some medical leaders and policy-makers in the US have urged healthcare systems and providers to give due attention to patients' spiritual concerns.
 However, there is disagreement about which members of the healthcare team should ask about and address these concerns.
 According to hospitalized patients in this study, whom they speak to makes no difference - the important factor appears to be that they have these discussions.